|

 countries has been erratic and unfinished, the overall balance is a positive

+one.
 A positive outlook of the travelled path involves not expecting that

 the founding momentum and the agreed trajectory materialize exactly as